VanTanev/ncPropelChangeLogBehaviorPlugin/README.markdown

       'changes' => array(
         'fieldName' => array(
-          'field' => # the name of the field, to be used for display 'old'   => # old value of the field
+          'field' => # the name of the field, to be used for display 'type'  => # the column type for the field, so that you don't have to go through the table map to get it 'old'   => # old value of the field
           'new'   => # new value of the field
           'raw'   => array(